robgf/AMAPPS/README.md

 **Scripts needed:**
 -- formerly Add2Database2.R (formats the data to go into each table and adds the data to the access "Atlantic_Coast_Surveys" database), a new script is being written to enter the data into SQL Server

+To access the atlantic seabirds SQL Server database [follow the directions listed here] (https://my.usgs.gov/confluence/display/mbmdl/Accessing+the+data).
+You will need permission to access the database directly.

 5) Reformating and entering the data in the NWASC Database
 --------------------------------------------------------